Skip to content

 24. Names and locations of company-owned mills?

-The company has provided the name and coordinates of all six mills on its traceability dashboard and some on GFW.
+The company has provided the names and coordinates of all six mills on its traceability dashboard and some on GFW.

 • Y